What Does NxGen MDx Screen For?

 What Your Test Results Mean:

+Test results indicate that you are a carrier of X-linked adrenoleukodystrophy.
 Some female carriers can show symptoms in the form of gradual weakness with muscle spasms in the legs, known as spastic paraparesis, while others show no symptoms at all.
 Female carriers also have an increased chance to have a child with X-linked adrenoleukodystrophy.
 The chance to have a child with X-linked adrenoleukodystrophy depends on the sex of the child.
 Consultation with a genetic counselor for a more detailed risk assessment is recommended.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.